PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 Parameter                           Description
 =================================== ========
 ``dashboard:``                      YAML key describing the poller configuration.
-``api_listen_address:``             IP address the dashboard will be using to host web pages.
+``api_listen_address:``             IP address the dashboard server will be using to host web pages.
 The default is ``localhost``.
 This should be changed to the IP address of the dashboard server's network interface that web browsers can access.
-``api_bind_port``                   The TCP port the dashboard will use.
-This should not need to be changed.
+``api_bind_port``                   The TCP port the dashboard server will use.
+Defaults to `7001`.
+In most cases this won't have to be changed.
-``api_https:``                      Set this to `True` if web browsers need to use HTTPs to access the dashboard pages.
+``api_https:``                      Set this to `True` if web browsers need to use HTTPs to access the dashboard server pages.
 Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
 Default `False`.
 ``api_password:``                   The HTTPS simple authentication password that the dashboard server uses.
 Defaults to ``None``.
 ``api_username:``                   The HTTPS simple authentication username that the dashbord server uses.
 Defaults to ``None``.
-``username:``                       The username under which all switchmap-ng dashboard daemons will run.
+``username:``                       The username under which all switchmap-ng dashboard server daemons will run.
 This is set to ensure that unauthorized users run the daemon code.
-``server_address:``                 The IP address to use for contacting the server.
+``server_address:``                 The IP address to use for contacting the switchmap-ng server.
 The default is ``localhost``.
-``server_bind_port:``               The TCP port the API server uses.
-This must match the ``bind_port`` setting in the API server's configuration.
+``server_bind_port:``               The TCP port the switchmap-ng API server uses.
+This must match the ``api_bind_port`` setting in the API server's configuration.
+Defaults to `7000`.
+In most cases this won't have to be changed.
-``server_https:``                   Set this to `True` if the poller needs to use HTTPs to access the API server.
+``server_https:``                   Set this to `True` if the dashboard server needs to use HTTPs to access the switchmap-ng API server.
 Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
 Default `False`.
-``server_password:``                The HTTPS simple authentication password that the API server uses.
+``server_password:``                The HTTPS simple authentication password that the switchmap-ng API server uses.
-``server_username:``                The HTTPS simple authentication username that the API server uses.
+``server_username:``                The HTTPS simple authentication username that the switchmap-ng API server uses.
 =================================== ========

 The ``server:`` Section